Universiteit Leiden

 Research at Leiden Observatory

-If you want to get more deeply involved in research after graduating in Astronomy, consider pursuing a PhD at Leiden Observatory.
-If you have completed the Leiden master’s degree programme in Astronomy, you are directly eligible for admission to our PhD programme.
+If you want to get more deeply involved in astronomy research after graduating from our master's programme, consider pursuing a PhD at Leiden Observatory.
+If you have completed the Leiden master’s degree programme in Astronomy, you are directly eligible for applying to our PhD programme.
 Read more.